 - Hire someone to clean your parents’ house twice a month.

 - Be tolerant and flexible.
 Stick up for someone being treated wrongly.

 - Do a loved one’s laundry.

-- Be present.
-A kind person is authentic and aware of how their actions can affect people.
-Be a positive impact rather than a negative one.
+- Be considerate.
+A kind person is authentic and aware of how their actions affect people.

 - Pay it forward—share this list with the people you care about!

 Shop books that discuss the power of kindness below.

 How do you practice random acts of kindness?